grantukas/SmartMirror/README.md

 * Google oauthlib
 * Google Assistant API (separate script to run on Raspberry Pi)

-If there are any errors installing, such as "module not found", try installing with pip3.
+If there are any errors installing, such as "module not found", try installing with pip.
-If you need elevated permissions to install, run "sudo pip ..."
+If you need elevated permissions to install, run "sudo pip3 <LIBRARY_TO_INSTALL>"

 To install Pandas:
 ```